rg-wood/salt-lion/README.md

 using.
 It can take the form of a great physical exertion, total mental focus, or emotional strain.

+You can only push a skill roll once.
+If you don’t succeed on your second try, you are stuck dealing with the consequences.

+You can only push skill rolls when you actively perform an action.

 ### Banes

 A base die showing a 1 is called a bane and can never be re-rolled when